Torch.fx: Practical Program Capture and Transformation for Deep Learning in Python: Case Studies and Evaluation

 One example of operator fusion is \textit{Convolution-BatchNorm fusion}.
 During inference, a Convolution-BatchNorm operator sequence can be merged by applying the batch normalization weights to the convolution weights~\cite{markus_2018}.

 We evaluate this transformation on a PyTorch ResNet50 model on an NVIDIA Tesla V100-SXM2 16GB with CUDA version 11.0 and an Intel Xeon Gold 6138 CPU @ 2.00GHz.
 Figure \ref{conv_bn_fusion_results} shows approximately a 6\% latency reduction for the GPU case, a 40\% latency reduction on CPU with default intra-op parallelism, and a smaller 18\% latency reduction with intra-op parallelism disabled (i.e. \ic{OMP_NUM_THREADS=1}).
+Numerical correctness is confirmed via an epsilon equivalence comparison (\ic{rtol=1e-05}, \ic{atol=1e-08}) of the outputs of the fused and unfused implementations.
 Numeric results for this experiment can be found in Appendix \ref{fusion_data}.
+The runtime of the transformation itself was 81 ms, the majority of which consists of the arithmetic operations to fuse the parameter tensors together.

 \ic{torch.fx} provides the necessary non-local program context and state modification facilities needed for this transformation with its ahead-of-time, graph-based nature~\cite{he_2021}.
 The whole transformation and test harness amount to fewer than 150 lines of Python, demonstrating the power of \ic{torch.fx}'s APIs in enabling concise, fast-to-develop program transformations over PyTorch code.